 Valuable Lessons Learned From Living on a Farm

 When I was nine years old, my parents moved from a suburb of Milwaukee, Wisconsin, to a farm in the southeastern part of the state.
 Having spent my whole life growing up in the city, it was the beginning of new experiences for my oldest sister, just born sister, and me.
 As I look back on my youth and the time spent on the farm, I realize now that I learned valuable lessons for life.
 These valuable moral lessons include the importance of hard work, the value of money, self-sufficiency, teamwork, generosity, austerity, and enduring inconvenience.

 Moving to a Farm

-I guess it wasn't much of a surprise when my dad rented a farm in 1954 and moved to the countryside, Dad had worked on many dairy farms before he got married, and I remember him taking me to visit some of his farming friends when we still lived in the city.
+I guess it wasn't much of a surprise when my father rented a farm in 1954 and moved to the countryside, Dad had worked on many dairy farms before he got married, and I remember him taking me to visit some of his farming friends when we still lived in the city.
 He had also taken an agricultural short course at the University of Wisconsin and one semester of pre-veterinarian medicine courses there.